Adnn/notes_graphics/docs/rtr.md

 ### Shadow Maps p234

 _Shadow map_ (_shadow depth map_, _shadow buffer_) is the content of a z-buffer rendered from the light perspective.\

+_Omnidirectional shadow maps_ capture the z-buffer all-around the light, typically via a six-view cube.

-Prone to _self-shadowing aliasing_ (_shadow acne_).\
+Prone to _self-shadow aliasing_ (_surface acne_, _shadow acne_).\
 Mitigated via a _bias factor_, which is more effective when proportional to the angle between receiver and light: _slope scale bias_.
 Too much bias introduces _light leaks_ (_Peter Panning_).

+_Second-depth shadow mapping_ renders only backfaces to the shadow map.

 #### Resolution enhancement p240

+_Resolution enhancement_ methods aim to address aliasing.

-* _Perspective aliasing_ is the mismatch between the color-buffer pixels and texels in the shadow map (ideal ratio would be 1:1), due to foreshortening occurring in the perspective view.
+* _Perspective aliasing_ is the mismatch in coverage between the color-buffer pixels and texels in the shadow map (ideal ratio would be 1:1), usually due to foreshortening occurring in the perspective view.
+It tends to show as "jagged" shadows.
 * _Projective aliasing_ is due to surfaces forming a steep angle with the light direction, but are seen face one.

-_Resolution enhancement_ methods aim to address aliasing.

 _Perspective warping_ techniques attempt to better match the light's sampling rates to the eye's, usually altering the light's view plane (via its matrix) so its sample distribution gets closers to the color-buffer (eye) samples:
 * Perspective shadow maps (PSM)
 * Trapezoidal shadow maps (TSM)
 * Light space perspective shadow maps (LiSPSM).

-Those tend to fail with _dueling frusta_ (_deer in the headlights_).
+Those tend to fail with _dueling frusta_ (_deer in the headlights_): i.e. when a light in front of the camera is facing at it.\
+Additional problems such as sudden changes in quality had perspective warping fall out of favor.

 Another approach it to generate several shadow maps for a given view.
-The popular approach is _cascaded shadow maps_ (CSM) or _parallel-split shadow maps_.
+The popular approach is _cascaded shadow maps_ (CSM), also called _parallel-split shadow maps_.
 It requires _z-partitioning_ along the view.\
-_sample distribution shadow maps_ (SDSM) use previous frame z-depth to refine partitioning.
+* _sample distribution shadow maps_ (SDSM) use previous frame z-depth to refine partitioning.

 ### Percentage-closer Filtering  p247

-_Percentage-closer filtering_ (PCF) provides an approximation of soft-shadows by comparing the depth to several texels in the shadow-map, returning a (linear-interpolation?) of the individual results.
+_Percentage-closer filtering_ (PCF) provides an approximation of soft-shadows by comparing the depth to several texels in the shadow-map, returning an interpolation of the individual results.

 _Percentage-closer soft shadows_ (PCSS) p250 aim for more accurate soft-shadows by sampling the shadow map to find possible occluders to vary the area of neighbours that will be sampled in the shadow map.
 This allows _contact hardening_.\
 Enhancements are _contact hardening shadows_ (CHS), _separable soft shadow mapping_ (SSSM), _min/max shadow map_.

 ### Filtered Shadow Maps p252

 _variance shadow map_ (VSM) allow filtering (blur, mipmap, summed area tables,...) the shadow maps.
-This is efficient for renderong large penumbras.
+This is efficient for rendering large penumbras.
 It suffers from _light bleeding_ for overlapping occluders.

 Other approaches to filtered shadow maps are _convolution shadow maps_ , _exponential shadow map_ ESM (or _exponential variance shadow map_ EVSM), _moment shadow mapping_.